zalando/friboo/README.md

 - Friboo allows you to first define your API in a portable, language-agnostic format, and then implement it (with the help of [swagger1st](https://github.com/sarnowski/swagger1st)).
 - It contains ready-made components/building blocks for your applications: An HTTP server, DB access layer, an audit log (in case you have compliance requirements to follow), and more.
 See [Helpful components](#helpful-components)).
+- It does OAuth 2.0 access token checking out of the box.
 - It contains the "glue code" for you, and there is already a recommended way of doing things.

 ## Development Status